snyk-community/sdr-bootstrap-prepack/README.md

 * `projection` - entity projection name.
 * `search.name` - name of the custom search method in entity repository.

-What the custom search method in repository explained in Spring Data JPA <a href="http://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods" target="_blank">Reference Documentation</a>
+What the custom search method is is explained in Spring Data JPA <a href="http://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods" target="_blank">Reference Documentation</a>

 How to find the name of the custom search method for entity repository?
 You may find the method name in ALPS metadata, or (if you did not change method path by annotation in repository Java class file) use the name of the method itself as it is written in class file.